 A furuncle (abscess) may develop at a hair follicle in the lateral canal.
 Depending on the degree of fluctuance, a combination of antistaphylococcal topical or oral antibiotics and incision and drainage should be employed.
 Conditions affecting the skin of the ear, such as atopic dermatitis, seborrheic dermatitis, and contact dermatitis, may also lead to itching and inflammation of the external canal.
 Retained otic foreign body or an acute otitis media with perforation and resultant debris and exudates may be mistaken for an external ear infection.

-Treatment of uncomplicated acute otitis externa consists of a combination of topical antimicrobial preparations (targeting P. aeruginosa) and external ear cleaning.4 Options include ...
+Treatment of uncomplicated acute otitis externa consists of a combination of topical antimicrobial preparations (targeting P. aeruginosa) and external ear cleaning.4 Options include acetic acid, ...